Ritik8768/RS-ToolKit/README.md

 ## 📝 License

-MIT License - feel free to use in personal and commercial projects!
+License - feel free to use in personal and commercial projects!

 ---